JuliaReach/ARCH2018_RE/README.md

 ## Troubleshooting

-1. If running one scripts give failures, try running it a second time.
+1. If running one of the scripts fails, try running it a second time.

 2. See also the installation instructions of the [LazySets.jl](https://juliareach.github.io/LazySets.jl/latest/man/getting_started.html) library.